tfc/tfc.github.io/_posts/2016-05-14-converting_between_c_strings_and_type_lists.md

 using char_tl_t = typename char_tl<chars...>::type;
 {% endhighlight %}

-- **line 2** defines the general type signature of the conversion functiona `char_tl` which accepts a variadic character list
+- **line 2** defines the general type signature of the conversion function `char_tl` which accepts a variadic character list
 - **line 5** describes the recursion which is applied in order to *unroll* the variadic type list into a type list.
 It *wraps* each individual character into a `char_t` type.
 This new `char_t` type is then again wrapped as the head element into a new type list, and its tail is the next recursion step.
 - **line 11** defines the recursion abort step by just wrapping the last character into a type list which is terminated just right afterwards.
 - **line 16** is a convenient helper type alias.